divetm/Getting-started-with-Sigfox/README.md

 * keep track of the temperature and humidity inside the fridge (one message sent every 20 minutes and in any message sent by the device)
 * count the number of times the door has been opened (if it is opened way more times than products are sold, it might mean the products inside are too hot or that the fridge is empty...)
 * send an alert if the door is left open (more than 1 minute)
-* send an alert if the fridge is being moved too violently (in case of robery for example)
+* send an alert if the fridge is being moved too violently (in case of robbery for example)
 * send an alert if the button is pressed twice quickly (we could imagine this being used as an Amazon Dash button - if you need more Coke in your fridge, press the button and more Coke will be delivered to you)

 ### Main